luizsmania/SneakerSquare/README.md

   - The live link can be found here: [SneakerSquare](https://sneakersquare-5c5523e490fd.herokuapp.com/)

 # UX
-Welcome to Sneaker Square e-commerce, a site made for all needs, clothing and home goods!
-Our user experience (UX) design offers customers a smooth purchasing experience for apparel and home decoration.
-Our platform is made to fit your demands, whether you're renovating your living area or changing your wardrobe.
+Welcome to Sneaker Square, your ultimate destination for all things sneakers, apparel, and home goods!
+Our user experience (UX) design prioritizes seamless navigation and effortless purchasing, ensuring a hassle-free shopping journey for both fashion enthusiasts and home decorators alike.
+Whether you're revamping your wardrobe or sprucing up your living space, our platform is tailored to meet your every need.

-## Target Audience
+# Target Audience
-The target audience for our e-commerce that offers home goods.
-Convenience, quality, and style are important to our customers when it comes to personal style and home decoration.
-Usually young to middle-aged adults who enjoy the comfort of online shopping.
-This market seeks products that effortlessly combine fashionable design with useful and fashionable clothing's.
+At Sneaker Square, we cater to a diverse audience with a shared appreciation for convenience, quality, and style.
+Our customers, typically young to middle-aged adults, value the ease and comfort of online shopping.
+They seek products that effortlessly blend fashion-forward design with practicality, whether it's in their clothing choices or home decor selections.
+Join our community of discerning shoppers and discover a curated selection of products that embody the perfect fusion of style and functionality.

 ## Goals
 <details>